AarhusCrypto/MiniTrix/README.md

 MiniMac protocol online phase with the exension and modifications from http://eprint.iacr.org/2014/289

 Parts of this work (related to TinyOT) is contributed by Jesper Buus Nielsen.

+Please find instructions on building and using this software in README.txt.